blu-base/libmson/README.md

 * Deduct serialized format of Shapes
 * Analyze Audio/Video embedded into File

+* Create XMLs according to OneNotes XSD

 ## Disclaimer

 This project is neither related nor endorsed by Microsoft in any way.
 The author does not have any affiliation with Microsoft.
-Reverse engineered content which is not specified in MS-ONESTORE is done by 'clean room reverse engineering' only, mostly with code found in this project.
+Information which is not specified in MS-ONESTORE is done by 'clean room reverse engineering' only, mostly with code found in this project.
 Third party software binaries have NOT been analyzed (or disassembled).
 Only .one, .onetoc2, and .onepkg files have been used to deduct unspecified information.
 This also means validity of the finding cannot be garuanteed.

 Third party projects from which functionality has been derived are listed in LICENSE.3rdparty.md.
+This currently includes :

+* Qt Open Source Edition - 5.15
+* OfficeDev's [Interop-TestSuites][1]
+* pablospe's [cmake-example-library][2]